kirill-gerasimenko/echange/readme.md

 Emacs package that provides abilities to open Microsoft Exchange emails from org-mode captured links and adds events for today's and tomorrow's upcoming events to `org-agenda`.

+The package is developed and tested on Windows, but shortly I'll update it for Linux as well.

 # Outlook setup

 In Microsoft Outlook create the following macro: